zero-src/technical_content/.languages/java/en_base.md

 declaration in that order.
 Fields and methods are also `optional` and are allowed in any order within the class declaration

+### 6. Understand if and else decision control statements.
+The if and else statements come up frequently throughout the exam in questions unrelated to decision control, so make sure you fully understand these basic building blocks of Java.

+### 7. Understand switch statements and their proper usage.
+You should be able to spot a poorly formed switch statement on the exam.
+The switch value and data type should be compatible with the case statements, and the values for the case statements must evaluate to compile-time constants.
+Finally, at runtime a switch statement branches to the first matching case, or default if there is no match, or exits entirely if there is no match and no default branch.
+The process then continues into any proceeding case or default statements until a break or return statement is reached.

+### 8. Understand `while` loops.
+Know the syntactical structure of all while and do/while loops.
+In particular, know when to use one versus the other.

+### 9. Be able to use `for` loops.
+You should be familiar with for and foreach loops and know how to write and evaluate them.
+Each loop has its own special properties and structures.
+You should know how to use for-each loops to iterate over lists and arrays.

+### 10. Understand how `break`, `continue`, and `return` can change flow control.
+Know how to change the flow control within a statement by applying a break, continue, or return statement.
+Also know which control statements can accept break statements and which can accept continue statements.
+Finally, you should understand how these statements work inside embedded loops or switch statements.

 ---

 # 🐾 Java 🐾